As Egnyte turns 10, it moves into data protection

 Like many companies today, Egnyte recognizes there is value in the data they generate simply by the act of doing business.
 This data gives them insight into the files and data that move through their systems or those of other providers.
 They can analyze this data and begin to pull out content that meets certain criteria to give it special protection.
 They could use this same data for other services such as data retention as an example — and the company intends to continue to focus on this information to expand its content management vision and provide additional services across the platform over time.

 Egynte launched in 2007 and has raised a rather modest $62.5 million to date.
 Its most recent round was $29.5 million Series D back in 2013.
-Compare that with Dropbox which has raised over $607 million since 2007 or Box, which was founded in 2005, and raised over $558 million before going public in January, 2015.Featured Image: Daren Woodward/Getty Images
+Compare that with Dropbox which has raised over $607 million since 2007 or Box, which was founded in 2005, and raised over $558 million before going public in January, 2015.Featured Image: DAREN WOODWARD/Getty Images

 0